Workflow triggers

 Field change triggers

-Track when business-critical data points differ from their previously indexed values.
+Track when business-critical data points differ from their previous values.
 These triggers emit a structured Field change payload with before/after values so workflows can branch on the exact delta.

 • Order field changed